 Our Services and Programs

-The City of Trenton assists incoming businesses through the process of start-up or relocation including business plan review, business training, site selection, PARC consultation, business licensing, inspections and connection with various incentives.
-If you would like to speak to somebody on relocating or starting your business in Trenton, email email@example.com.
+The City of Trenton and its partners assist incoming businesses through the process of start-up or relocation including business plan review, business training, site selection, PARC consultation, business licensing, inspections, connection with various incentives and ribbon cuttings.
+If you would like to speak to somebody on relocating or starting your business in Trenton, email firstname.lastname@example.org.